Bhawana9/react-app-equalityLaw/README.md

 Name: Bhawana Sharma

 ## Overview.
-Harassment App: It’s a harassment or equality law app where user can lodge a complaint against any harassment that happened in their office either by co-workers or by another person.
+Harassment App: Itï¿½s a harassment or equality law app where user can lodge a complaint against any harassment that happened in their office either by co-workers or by another person.

  . . . . .
 List of user features (excluding user registration and authentication)